 You can also simply add a few dashes of salt and seasonings to the water.
 Keep in mind that for some recipes you won't need to rehydrate the soy curls.
 More on this below.

-Tip: Always out of vegetable broth when you need it?
-Try this Homemade Vegan Chicken Broth Powder.
+Tip: Instead of store-bought vegetable broth, try this Homemade Vegan Chicken Broth Powder.
 Use it to rehydrate soy curls for maximum flavor!

-And in this lentil curry, the soy curls go into the pot dry and soak up all the delicious coconut curry flavor during cooking.
+And in this lentil curry, the soy curls go into the pot dry and soak up all the delicious coconut curry flavors during cooking.

 You can also chop or pulse rehydrated soy curls in a food processor for a ground meat texture.
 The taco meat recipe below is a perfect example of how much soy curls can resemble ground meat in both mouthfeel and appearance.

-Soy curls can also be added to a pot or pressure cooker while cooking grains, like in this millet recipe, and added whole or chopped to chili, stews, and soups.
+You can also add the dry soy curls to a pot or pressure cooker while cooking grains, like in this millet recipe, and added whole or chopped to chili, stews, and soups.

 Are soy curls healthy?

-Yes, soy curls are generally considered healthy.
-Butler Foods sources its soybeans from a family farm that does not use chemical pesticides.
+Yes, soy curls are considered a healthy, whole-food source of many important nutrients.
+It's also important to note that Butler Foods sources the non-GMO soybeans from a family farm that does not use chemical pesticides.
+Butler Foods also states on their website that only pure spring water is used to cook the soybeans.

 One serving of soy curls contains: